2022 SD Governor Race2

 The 2022 South Dakota gubernatorial election took place on November 8, 2022, electing the governor of South Dakota.
 Incumbent Republican governor Kristi Noem defeated Democratic nominee Jamie Smith to win a second term.[1]

-Despite speculation about this race potentially being competitive, Noem improved on her 2018 performance by 11 percentage points and flipped 17 counties that had been won by Billie Sutton.
-She also received over 44,000 more raw votes than she did in the previous election, setting a record for the most votes received by a candidate for governor in South Dakota.
+Despite speculation about this race potentially being competitive, Noem improved on her 2018 performance by 11 percentage points and won 17 counties that she lost in 2018.
+She also received over 44,000 more raw votes than she did in 2018, setting a record for the most votes received by a candidate for governor in South Dakota.

 Republican primary